saeedranjbar12/mtlcfci/README.md

 ```
 For encoder 256x16x32 change 512 to 256.

-Cityscapes dataset is needed and you should update the directory of the dataset in the config.jason file.
+Cityscapes dataset is needed and you should update the directory of the dataset in the config.json file.

 After the results obtained, you can use the bjontegaard2.m to get the results in table 1.